top of page

 · NFTKEY Recent invite-only platform with a specific focus on artist originality.

-Recently, the NFT industry has seen an explosion in growth with digital artwork at the forefront of this, as with the now infamous instance of artist Mike Winkelman – the digital artist known as Beeple – whose biggest sale of an NFT of a digital artwork of his to date went for an astonishing $69 Million in March this year, through Christie's Auction House.
+Recently, the NFT industry has seen an explosion in growth with digital artwork at the forefront of this.
+As with the now infamous instance of Mike Winkelman — the digital artist known as Beeple — whose biggest sale of an NFT of a digital artwork of his to date went for an astonishing $69 Million in March this year, through Christie's Auction House.
 You can see the work EVERYDAYS: THE FIRST 5000 DAYS here.
 Oh and the co-creator of Twitter, just so you know, went ahead and did this:

 “Jack Dorsey sells his first tweet as an NFT for $2.9 million”

-Strike.me, Kelly Slater &
+Strike.me, Kelly Slater, &

 The Dynamics of NFTs Right Now